Sunday Night with Megyn Kelly

-Sunday Night with Megyn Kelly was an American television newsmagazine hosted by journalist and former attorney Megyn Kelly.
+Sunday Night with Megyn Kelly is an American television news magazine hosted by journalist and former attorney Megyn Kelly.

 The series premiered on NBC on June 4, 2017, as Kelly's first NBC News program since her departure to the division from Fox News.
 It initially ran over the summer.
 The series was announced in 2018 as returning sporadically until the beginning of NFL season, as opposed to being weekly but never returned.

 Kelly terminated her contract with NBC in January 2019.